 Fees: $15 for trolley tour; $20 Slide Rock entry; $20 Red Rocks entry

-Where to eat: Get a sandwich at Sedona Memories Bakery Cafe – they're the BEST!
+Where to eat: Get a sandwich at Sedona Memories Bakery Cafe, or try some cactus fries at the Cowboy Club Grille.
+The Elote Cafe is also highly recommended.

 Check out my list of road trip tips for ALL my tricks for road tripping in the U.S.